 Ingredients

 This brownie icing recipe comes together with very simple ingredients.
+See the recipe card for the full ingredients list.

 Espresso powder.
 Espresso powder gives chocolate a chocolatier flavor.
 It's kind of a secret ingredient ;).